screeny05/corrode/README.md

 ## Examples
 All examples can be found in the examples/-folder.
 Included:
-* ID3v2.3-Parser - strict, unforgiving parser for a subset of this standard.
+* ID3v2.3-Parser - strict, unforgiving parser for a subset of the standard used to store meta-data in mp3-files.
 It needs `npm i image-to-ascii temp` and can be run with `node examples/id3 test.mp3`.

 If you'd like to include your own examples, just open a PR.
 I'm more than happy to not have to think about existing complex structured binary data to parse myself.